KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 - Baroness Finch = $4$

-This means we can represent each category as an integer array with five unique values representing each property at a particular seat.
+This means we can represent each category as an integer array with five unique values representing each item at a particular seat.
 However, we have no way of knowing where these values will end up in each array without solving the problem first.
 With Logic Solver, we model such an array like so (using people as an example):